CrocSwap/CrocSwap-protocol/docs/ControlFlow.md

 ### Range Concentrated Mints & Burns

 Range concentrated liquidity positions are only active within an arbitrary user-specified price range.
-This gives the user control over when and where her position adds liquidity, and increases capital efficiency by removing the need for supporting collateral outside the price range.
+This gives the user control over when and where their position adds liquidity, and increases capital efficiency by removing the need for supporting collateral outside the price range.

 A mint occurs when the user adds range liquidity by creating a new position or increasing the liquidity in a previous position: